-Clarifications of objective evaluation of the quality and significance of scholarly achievement in Boyer's Areas of Scholarship is critical to NSU's RTP process.
+Clarifications of objective evaluation of the quality and significance of Scholarly or Creative Achievements in Boyer's Areas of Scholarship is critical to NSU's RTP process.

 - NSU is a Masters extensive regional university.
-Therefore, the quantity and types of scholarship produced by NSU will, by definition, commensurate with its Carnegie class designation. - Time in rank alone is not considered acceptable for retention, tenure or promotion.
+Therefore, the quantity and types of Scholarly or Creative Achievements produced by NSU will, by definition, be commensurate with its Carnegie class designation. - Time in rank alone is not considered acceptable for retention, tenure or promotion.
 Documentable activities must accompany any portfolio for retention, promotion and tenure. - NSU has adopted the Boyer Model of Scholarship: Boyer, E. (1990).
-Scholarship Reconsidered: Priorities of the Professorate, The Carnegie Foundation for the Advancement of Teaching & Glassick, C., Huber, M & Maeroff, G. (1997).
+Scholarship Reconsidered: Priorities of the Professoriate, The Carnegie Foundation for the Advancement of Teaching & Glassick, C., Huber, M & Maeroff, G. (1997).
 Scholarship Assessed: Evaluation of the Professoriate, Jossey-Bass.
 While this model is now over 20 years old, the basic tenets still hold for NSU.
 The Boyer Model was adopted in order to provide additional flexibility and allow a wider range of faculty talents to flourish.
 This means that: - i.
-All scholarship may be divided among the four Boyer model components: Discovery, Teaching, Integration and Application. - ii.
-The Boyer Model maintains that the process of any of the above types of scholarly activity almost always includes: Clear goals; Adequate preparation; Appropriate methods; Significant results; Effective presentation; and, Reflective critique. - Colleges will vary in proportion of scholarship types utilized for evaluation. - Teaching, advising and service are a necessary and expected baseline part of a faculty member's job and, unless they fulfill the tenets of the Boyer Model, do not necessarily count as Scholarship.
+All scholarship may be divided among the four Boyer model components: Discovery, Teaching, Integration, and Application. - ii.
+The Boyer Model maintains that the process of any of the above types of scholarly activity almost always includes: Clear goals; Adequate preparation; Appropriate methods; Significant results; Effective presentation; and, Reflective critique. - Colleges will vary in proportion of Scholarly or Creative Achievements types utilized for evaluation. - Teaching, advising, and service are a necessary and expected baseline part of a faculty member's job and, unless they fulfill the tenets of the Boyer Model, do not count as Scholarship.